JassemShe/A-Safer-World-Understanding-and-Reducing-Crime/README.md

 ---

-### ✅ Research Gap & Hypothesis Framing
-- Identified a **missing link** in global crime analysis literature: the **role of age-specific gender ratios** in influencing crime rates.
-- Framed a clear hypothesis and used **structured thinking** to explore it with targeted variables and multi-dimensional breakdowns.

 ### 🔧 Data Strategy & Quality Focus
 - Emphasized **data quality early** through profiling: checking nulls, duplicates, outliers, and inconsistencies.
 - Made nuanced decisions like **excluding zeroes in crime columns** (treating them as missing, not true zeros).